-- The need to minimise the consumption of resources, including water and energy. - The need to reduce the total amount of waste produced in the region, from all sources, and to reduce the proportion of this waste sent to landfill. - The need to continue to reduce leakage from the water supply system. - Daily consumption of water is higher than the national average in the area and consequently there is a continued need to encourage more efficient water use.
+- The need to reduce the total amount of waste produced in the region, from all sources, and to reduce the proportion of this waste sent to landfill. - The need to continue to reduce leakage from the water supply system. - Daily consumption of water is higher than the national average in the area and consequently there is a continued need to encourage more efficient water use.